We are Social:

 VIEW PRICES

-At Perth Dental Implant Centre, we use MIS implants for single dental implants and small fixed bridges and Nobel Biocare dental implants for All-On-4® treatment.
+At Perth Dental Implant Centre, we use MIS implants for single dental implants and small fixed bridges and Nobel Biocare dental implants for All-on-4® treatment.
 Our implant pricing packages feature two implant systems:

 1. MIS Implants

-2. Nobel BioCare (All-On-4®)
+2. Nobel BioCare (All-on-4®)

-Nobel BioCare is a Swiss implant company which funded studies by Professor Paulo Malo who developed the first All-On-4® surgical concept.
+Nobel BioCare is a Swiss implant company which funded studies by Professor Paulo Malo who developed the first All-on-4® surgical concept.
 This technique refers to a full set of teeth immediately loaded onto four dental implants in a way that avoids the need for bone grafting.
+Dr Norcross is a key opinion leader for Nobel Biocare and an All-on-4® Centre of Excellence provider.

-All-On-4® refers to a surgical protocol and dental implant system were developed by Nobel BioCare as a convenient and cost-effective alternative for replacing a whole arch of teeth with fewer implants, instead of using an implant per tooth.
+All-on-4® refers to a surgical protocol and dental implant system were developed by Nobel BioCare as a convenient and cost-effective alternative for replacing a whole arch of teeth with fewer implants, instead of using an implant per tooth.

 The technique involves placing two implants in the front of the mouth and two implants at the back of the mouth at a 45 degree angle to avoid the sinuses and nerves, and reduce or avoid the need for a bone grafting procedure.

-As pioneers of this advanced surgical technique, Nobel BioCare owns the All-On-4® protocol and the Swiss-made dental implants specifically designed for it.
+As pioneers of this advanced surgical technique, Nobel BioCare owns the All-on-4® protocol and the Swiss-made dental implants specifically designed for it.

 Perth Dental Implant Centre only uses TGA-approved dental implant systems and offers implant pricing packages to replace one tooth, several teeth and a full arch of teeth.

-Read our blog on What is All-On-4® and what are the alternatives?
+Read our blog on What is All-on-4® and what are the alternatives?

 Zirconia bridges are milled from solid blocks of pure zirconia, a high-quality tooth material that’s known for its strength and aesthetics.
 Zirconia bridges take between 2 to 4 weeks to manufacture.